felangel/bloc/docs/flutterangulargithubsearch.md

 ### Search Bar

-> `SearchBar` is also going to be a `StatefulWidget` because it will need to maintain it's own `TextController` so that we can keep track of what a user has entered as input.
+> `SearchBar` is also going to be a `StatefulWidget` because it will need to maintain its own `TextController` so that we can keep track of what a user has entered as input.

 ```dart
 class _SearchBar extends StatefulWidget {